shinmao/bindiff-research/README.md

 ## Literature review
 The format would be sorted in ascending order on published year or month.
 The content should include goal, assumption, contribution, future work, and the core idea (some techniques can be included but not all details) of the paper.

-### SPAIN: Security Patch Analysis for Binaries Towards Understanding the Pain and Pills
+### SPAIN: Security Patch Analysis for Binaries Towards Understanding the Pain and Pills (ICSE 2017)
 * Goal:
 * Assumtion:
 * Core idea: